In 2020, we are making a difference to over 300 children in Kisumu, Kenya, everyday.

 News and Highlights:

-This coming year we need your help to find books for the library in Tom Mboya School.
+This year we continue to seek your help to find books for the library in Tom Mboya School.
 We are looking forward to a partnership that will make this possible to enhance learning for our students.

 Hope for the Child and Arise N Shine Community Academies extends its deepest gratitude to YOU, for helping us make our mission real!